John G. Lake: Early life and career

 After massive retrenchments affected ever-bankrupt Zion City, Lake found new employment around 1905.
 He later claimed that he maintained relationships with many of the leading figures of his day including railroad tycoon James Jerome Hill, Cecil Rhodes, Mahatma Gandhi, Arthur Conan Doyle, and others.
-When he began his preaching career he claimed to have walked away from a $50,000 year salary (around $1.25 million in 2007 US dollars), as well as his seat on the Chicago Board of Trade.
+When he began his preaching career, he claimed to have walked away from a $50,000 year salary (around $1.25 million in 2007 US dollars), as well as his seat on the Chicago Board of Trade.
 Lake's biographer, Burpeau, reported no evidence outside of Lake's own assertions that Lake was connected to these wealthy financiers and industrialists.
-According to Morton, contemporary records show Lake never left Zion City at the time Lake was said to be making his name in Chicago; he instead worked in nearby Waukegan as an "ordinary, small-town insurance salesman".
+According to Morton, contemporary records show that Lake never left Zion City at the time Lake was said to be making his name in Chicago; he instead worked in nearby Waukegan as an "ordinary, small-town insurance salesman".
 Lake does not appear in contemporary newspapers until 1907 where he gave an account of his experience of speaking in tongues.

-In 1907 Lake was converted to Pentecostalism when Charles Parham staged a tent revival in Zion in an attempt to woo Dowie's supporters.
+In 1907, Lake was converted to Pentecostalism when Charles Parham staged a tent revival in Zion in an attempt to woo Dowie's supporters.
 After Parham's departure a group of several hundred "Parhamites" remained in Zion, led by Thomas Hezmalhalch—a recent arrival from the Azusa Street Revival.
 As 1907 wore on, Lake grew in stature among this group, and was usually listed as co-leader.
 After Parham's arrest for reports of sodomy and pedophilia in the summer of 1907, the Parhamites descended into disorganization.
-Believing that many had been possessed by demons, a number of brutal exorcisms began, in which at least two deaths occurred. [invalid, non-working citation links] In the face of arrests and potential mob violence, the Parhamites were forced to flee en masse from Illinois.
+Believing that many had been possessed by demons, a number of brutal exorcisms began, in which at least two deaths occurred.
+In the face of arrests and potential mob violence, the Parhamites were forced to flee en masse from Illinois.
 Lake and Hezmalhalch left for Indianapolis.
 Once there, they raised $2000 to finance a Pentecostal mission to South Africa.